guardian/price-migration-engine/lambda/README.md

 too late in the day to resolve it.

-In an attempt to make it simpler to resolve this in the future we are sending billing_address_2 all the way though sqs/membership-workflow/braze/latcham but we are populating it with an empty string in the NotificationEmailHandler.
+In an attempt to make it simpler to resolve this in the future we are sending billing_address_2 all the way though sqs/membership-workflow/braze/latcham but we are populating it with an empty string in the NotificationHandler.